jwplayer/jwplayer-documentation/docs/customization/configuration-reference.md

 ## Localization

-Using the localization block in a player configuration allows you to configure text used in the player's user interface for titles, descriptions, aria labels and tool tips.
+Using the localization block in a player configuration allows you to configure text used in the player's user interface for titles, descriptions, ARIA labels and tool tips.
 The available options are below.

 |Option|Type|Description|Default|
 |---|---|---|---|